oayanda/ANSIBLE-REFACTORING-AND-STATIC-ASSIGNMENTS-IMPORTS-AND-ROLES-/project_12.md

-# Step 1 – Jenkins job enhancement
+# Step 1 – Jenkins House Cleaning

 Create a directory in the Jenkins server to to reduce space and streamline for every build or code change that happens on the job.